 - Intuitionistic logic: a type of logic that emphasizes the constructivist approach to the principles of reasoning, it allows for the concept of propositions being neither true nor false but undetermined.

-- Kantianism: a moral philosophy developed by Immanuel Kant, which holds that the morality of an action should be based on the principle of universality.
+- Kantianism defined: a moral philosophy developed by Immanuel Kant, which holds that the morality of an action should be based on the principle of universality.

 - Knowledge defined: Understanding or information about something.